lightpohl/podcast-dl/README.md

 ## Templating

-Options that support templating allow users to specify a template for the generated filename(s).
+Options that support templating allow users to specify a template for the generated filename(s) or option.
 The provided template will replace all matched keywords with the related data described below.
 Each keyword must be wrapped in two braces like so:

 `--out-dir "./{{podcast_title}}"`